seattle-police/redactvideo/readme.md

   17. Click "Launch"
   18. Click "Choose an existing key pair" and then click "Proceed without a key pair"
   19. Click the checkbox next to "I acknowledge" and then click "Launch Instances"
-  20. Click "View Instances" and wait about ten minutes for it to boot up
+  20. Click "View Instances" and wait about two to five minutes for it to boot up
+5. Go to the web app
+  1. Click on the row and copy paste the public DNS url, it should look like "ec2-54-148-137-114.us-west-2.compute.amazonaws.com"
+  2. Paste it into another browser tab

 # Capabilities